 Tylor, born in 1832, died in 1917, was a British anthropologist widely credited as being the father of cultural anthropology.
 He held academic positions at Oxford, embarked on some early travels to America, Cuba, and Mexico before returning to England.
 Many of the societies he studied and discussed he did not visit.
 Other than his famous Primitive Culture, Tylor published three works during his career: Anahuac; or, Mexico and the Mexicans Ancient and Modern (1861), Researches into the Early History of Mankind and the Development of Civilization (1865), and Anthropology, an Introduction to the Study of Man and Civilization (1881).

 Tylor was raised in a religious Quaker household and community.
 The Quakers are known for emphasizing God’s spirit moving a person to speak during worship meetings which meant that all participants would stay in a state of silence until someone felt the spirit prompting them to speak.
 Tylor also attended a Quaker school until he the age of sixteen but his faith did not allow him to enter university, so he became a clerk in the family business.
 Tylor, however, grew to dislike religion.
 He saw religion grounded in error and he had a negative attitude toward the church, particularly the Church of England and the Roman Catholics (1).
-Although Tylor wished to discover the earliest religion or form of religious belief but was fully away that doing so would undermine religion itself.
+Tylor wished to discover the earliest religion or form of religious belief and was fully away that doing so would undermine religion itself.
 It is likely that Tylor’s dislike for religion and his Quaker background came to influence the formation of his animistic theory of religion.

 Primitive Cultures and Cultural Evolution